 - Smart Wake is currently available on Fitbit Versa series and Fitbit Ionic devices and is coming soon to more trackers this year.

 Unlock more advanced sleep features with Fitbit Premium:

-Fitbit pioneered wearable sleep tracking over ten years ago, and continues to invest in innovative sleep features to help users rest easier with intelligent, new free and paid tools that help you on the journey to unlocking optimal rest.
+Fitbit pioneered wearable sleep tracking over ten years ago and continues to invest in innovative sleep features to help users rest easier with intelligent, free, and paid tools that help you on the journey to unlocking optimal rest.
 Keep reading to find out more, below.

 Sleep Score breakdown.
 With Premium, you can get a deeper analysis of your free daily Sleep Score—with a breakdown showing how it was calculated based on your time asleep, and deep and versus REM sleep stages, and how restorative your sleep was.